Lincolnshire & Nottinghamshire Air Ambulance

 The Lincs & Notts Air Ambulance (LNAA) is an air ambulance service operated by the Lincolnshire and Nottinghamshire Air Ambulance Charity.
 It is tasked by the East Midlands Ambulance Service (EMAS) to provide a pre-hospital critical care helicopter emergency medical service (HEMS).

 LNAA is a registered charity and, since 2022, has not received any government or NHS funding for its missions.

-Based near RAF Waddington, the service covers the administrative counties of Lincolnshire and Nottinghamshire, including the unitary authorities of Nottingham, North East Lincolnshire, and North Lincolnshire in England.
+Based in Lincolnshire near RAF Waddington, the service covers the administrative counties of Lincolnshire and Nottinghamshire, including the unitary authorities of Nottingham, North East Lincolnshire, and North Lincolnshire in England.

+As an operational base within Nottinghamshire at Nottingham (Tollerton) Airport was slated to end after 2025, a new helipad complex is projected nearby at Edwalton.

 History

 A group of consultants at Pilgrim Hospital proposed the establishment of a helicopter service to transport seriously ill patients to specialist units at other hospitals, thereby avoiding the lengthy transfer times associated with Lincolnshire's road network.
 A charitable trust was established on 9 February 1993.

 The Lincolnshire Air Ambulance became operational at RAF Waddington in April 1994.
 Due to the proximity of Waddington to Nottinghamshire, the service was extended to include Nottinghamshire in 1997.

 In the financial year ending March 2024, the charity reported an income of £13.6 million.
 Expenditure totalled £11.1M, of which £8.1M was allocated to operating the charitable service.